Trends

 I later discovered that Old Navy also had cute baby clothes (although a bit pricier).
 I drew the line at Baby Gap—I’m not spending $30 on a piece of fabric that will get peed and pooped on.

 I also stopped by Babies “R” Us (there is “baby” in the same, they must have some baby stuff, right?) but I was kind of disappointed.
-The store is very expensive and employees aren’t exactly helpful.
+The store is very expensive and the employees aren’t exactly helpful.
 A lot of the stuff they sell are gimmicks—sure, everything is super cute but I doubt I need all that they advise you to buy.
 Plus the pressure to open a baby registry and outfit the perfect nursery was annoying.

 When you shop for baby stuff, you step into a completely new world.
 You learn new vocabulary, from “onesie” to “playpen”.
 You discover brands you have never heard about, and accessories you don’t even suspect existed.